DVLA Medical for High Risk Drink Driving Offenders

 Temporary driving licence

-In certain circumstances a temporary one, two or three year driving licence may be issued.
-This usually happens when alcohol dependency or misuse is uncertain and cannot be corroborated and/or where a high risk offender has a previous history of alcohol dependency or persistent alcohol misuse, but has satisfactory examination and blood tests.
+A temporary driving licence is usually issued when alcohol dependency or misuse is uncertain and cannot be corroborated and/or where a high risk offender has a previous history of alcohol dependency or persistent alcohol misuse, but has satisfactory examination and blood test results.
 If this is the case then the high risk offender will have to submit to another DVLA medical examination after a one, two or three year period.

 The responsibility for making the decision about whether or not a person should continue to drive is that of the Driver and Vehicle Licensing Agency (DVLA), with the doctor(s) acting only as a source of information and advice.